juggernaut/juggernaut.github.io/_posts/2017-09-14-docker-migrating-legacy-links.markdown

 {% endhighlight %}

-Note that the `docker run` command takes only a single network argument, so if you want to connect a container to multiple networks you need to use a separate `docker network connect` command after starting up the conatiner.
+Note that the `docker run` command takes only a single network argument, so if you want to connect a container to multiple networks you need to use a separate `docker network connect` command after starting up the container.

 ### Step 4